Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 Many other locations were used, Glenfinnan viaduct amongst them.

-Before railway travel Muggle transport was by road, canals or ships hopping from port to port.
-Everything was highly affected by the weather, journeys took days or weeks.
+Before railway travel, Muggle transport was by road, canals, or ships; hopping from port to port.
+Everything was hugely affected by the weather, journeys took days or weeks.

-Railways made everything faster.
-They began to take off in the 1820s for the transport of goods but Scotland pushed back.
+Railways would make everything faster.
+They began to take off in the 1820s, for the transport of goods, but Scotland pushed back.

 In 1828 the Monkland Railway conducted trials to see how heavy a train could be hauled by a horse.